HYF-Class19/agile-development-group-4/planning/retrospective.md

 ## What Parts Of Your Plan Went As Expected?

-- Planning went as forecasted
+- Planning went as forecasted.

 ## What Parts Of Your Plan Did Not Work Out Well?